An Introduction to Nutrition and The Brain

 The primary functional cells of the nervous system are called neurons.
 Neurons communicate with each other in order to allow us to do absolutely anything: think, move, see, eat, talk, swallow, smile, breathe, digest food, and essentially everything else that we do.
 Neurons and their communications are vital to EVERY function of life.

 When the brain is injured or diseased, neurons (and the connections between them) are damaged.

-While neurons give us the abilities to do all the things we do, they only make up about 10 percent of brain cells.
+While neurons give us the abilities to do all the things we do, they only make up about half of brain cells.
 The rest of the brain is made up of what are called glia.
 Glia support the function of neurons so that they are in turn able to support the functions of the brain and body.

 Borrowing an analogy from a mentor, Dr. Alex Vasquez, DC, ND, DO, FACN, let’s think of neurons as plants, and the glia, or the cells that support neurons, as the soil that the plants are potted in.
 Much like how the soil is what provides nutrients to a plant, glia provide nutrients to the neurons so that they can grow, function, and repair.

 When the brain is diseased, damaged, or degenerating, we see damage to the neurons, and the connections between them.
 In order to rebuild those connections and encourage the regeneration of neurons, there are two very important ingredients…